psurukuc/psurukuc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, :wave: My name is Pranava.
-I am an Assitant Professor in the Department of Physics and Astronomy at University of Pittsburgh.
+I am an Assistant Professor in the Department of Physics and Astronomy at University of Pittsburgh.
 My research is in experimental particle physics with a focus on determining the properties of neutrinos
 <!-- [neutrinos](/sub/resources_neutrinos) -->
 --the least understood fundamental particles.
 I am particularly intereted in the most important unanswered questions in the Standard Model of Particles,